pasuii18/Steam-Inventory-Appraiser-alpha/README.md

 # Steam-Inventory-Appraiser-alpha
-Steam Inventory Appraiser (alpha version) for Counter-Strike using Steam API.
+Steam Inventory Appraiser (alpha version) for Counter-Strike.

 How to use:
 1. Download NodeJs